Adjunct Faculty – Art History and Visual Culture

 POSITION ACCOUNTABILITIES AND ESSENTIAL FUNCTIONS

-• Complete all teaching and other training workshops as required by the College;
+• Complete all teaching as required by the College

 QUALIFICATIONS AND EXPERIENCE